 The following lessons can be utilized independently of each other to educate students on value-added agriculture and the information shared on www.agmrc.org.
-The lessons were developed by Dustin Perry and Preston Byrd, graduate students in the Department of Agricultural Education and Studies at Iowa State University.
+The lessons were developed by Dustin Perry, Preston Byrd, Trent Wells and Elly Stremsterfer, graduate students in the Department of Agricultural Education and Studies at Iowa State University.
 Additional lessons will be added as they are developed.

 Bio-Energy Project Development Resources, Andrew Dane, University of Wisconsin - During this project, three distinct resources were developed: (1) Four case studies of existing bio-energy projects; (2) a report titled Analyzing Regional Demand for Green Power: Western Wisconsin, Wisconsin Renewable Energy Survey Report; and (3) a manual titled Analyzing Regional Demand for Green Power: Survey project how-to manual.

 Expanding E-Commerce Opportunities for Farm-Fresh and Agritourism Industries, Carl German, University of Delaware - For their project, Carl German and his team developed three marketing plans and a PowerPoint slide presentation.
 One plan targets agritourism business owners, another plan targets fresh-produce growers and the other plan targets growers who direct market their produce.
 All of these resources inform ag entrepreneurs how to effectively use the Internet to promote their business and to sell their products.